ascential/am-stalkedbybean/README.md

 Detailed information on how to update your config options [can be found here](./docs/setting_up_config_file.md).

 5. The generated file will automatically be set as your default config file.
-You can override this by passing it with the flat ```-f FILENAME``` when running the gem commands or changing the default file in `config/.settings.yml`.
+You can override this by passing it with the flag ```-f FILENAME``` when running the gem commands or changing the default file in `config/.stalkedbybean.yml`.

 ## Commands Details